The Nile-- notes for travellers in Egypt |

 Page 144

-The population of the provinces south of Egypt , which originally belonged to her , has never been accurately ascer tained .
-The country on each side of the Baḥr el - Abyad is very thickly peopled ; it is generally thought that the ...
+... originally belonged to her , has never been accurately ascer- tained .
+The country on each side of the Bahr el - Abyad is very thickly peopled ; it is generally thought that the popula- tion of this and the other provinces which ...

-The population of the provinces south of Egypt , which originally belonged to her , has never been accurately ascer tained .
-The country on each side of the Baḥr el - Abyad is very thickly peopled ; it is generally thought that the ...
+... originally belonged to her , has never been accurately ascer- tained .
+The country on each side of the Bahr el - Abyad is very thickly peopled ; it is generally thought that the popula- tion of this and the other provinces which ...

 Page 168

-... which lies about fourteen miles to the north of Cairo ; the Rosetta Barrage has 61 arches and two locks , and is about 1,512 feet long ; the Damietta Barrage has 61 arches ( originally 71 ) and two locks , and is about 1,730.
+... to the north of Cairo ; the Rosetta Barrage has 61 arches and two locks , and is about 1,512 feet long ; the Damietta Barrage has 61 arches ( originally 71 ) and two locks , and is about 1,730 168 NOTES FOR TRAVELLERS IN EGYPT .

-... which lies about fourteen miles to the north of Cairo ; the Rosetta Barrage has 61 arches and two locks , and is about 1,512 feet long ; the Damietta Barrage has 61 arches ( originally 71 ) and two locks , and is about 1,730.
+... to the north of Cairo ; the Rosetta Barrage has 61 arches and two locks , and is about 1,512 feet long ; the Damietta Barrage has 61 arches ( originally 71 ) and two locks , and is about 1,730 168 NOTES FOR TRAVELLERS IN EGYPT .

 Contents